Diabetic Retinopathy-How to avoid it and have a better vision

-In simple words, Retinopathy of Diabetes refers to the complication of diabetes caused due to poor blood sugar control.
+In simple words, Diabetic Retinopathy refers to the eye complication of diabetes caused due to poor blood sugar control.
 It is the major cause of blindness in advanced Type 2 and in Type 1 diabetes.
 It is also called the “blurry vision of diabetes type 2”.

 Before we proceed ahead with how one gets to this condition, let’s make ourselves familiar with the structure of the eyeball.

 Have a good look at this picture of the eyeball-

 The reason behind showing this anatomical picture of the eye is that almost all structures shown can get affected by a high blood glucose level in Diabetes.
 The collective conditions of eye diseases in diabetes are termed Ocular Eye diseases.
 Now have a look at the same picture showing the affected parts of the eye- it reveals[in red color] some of the commonly encountered Ocular diseases-

 The disease affecting the screen of the eye- the Retina- is called Retinopathy and in the diabetic patient, it occurs early.

 According to the authors of the book A Practical Guide to Diabetes Mellitus[shown below], “diabetic patients are 25 times more likely to suffer blindness other than nondiabetic patients matched for age and gender”.

 Out of all the Ocular Diseases, retinopathy of diabetes stands out as quite important because it is the major cause of various visual impairments, including blindness.